 Whoever claimed that life is just a bowl of cherries was seriously misinformed.
 Life, at least a good life, should be more like a bucket of blueberries—sweet, plentiful and full of good things.

 The list of blueberry virtues goes on and on.
 Given acid soil, reasonable moisture, and sunshine, blueberries can grow about anywhere, as long as you chose a variety congenial to your climate.
 The pale pinkish spring flowers are extremely pretty in the garden and the fine foliage turns bright red before leaving the scene in the fall.
-If you—or the birds—don’t eat them all, the glaucous berries are highly decorative.
-In one public garden, a double row of highbush blueberries frames a wide grass allée, an old world design idea worked out with a native New World shrub.
+If you—or the birds—don’t eat them all, the waxy berries are highly decorative.
+In one public garden, a double row of highbush blueberries frames a wide grass allée, an old-world design idea worked out with a native New World shrub

 Blueberries have never really gone out of fashion, but they are even more modish now because of their nutritional benefits—lots of antioxidants, plus helpful fiber and useful amounts of vitamins A and C. They also taste a lot better than vitamin pills.